 Fueled by outrage over the Vietnam War policies of President Lyndon Johnson, riots erupt outside the party's convention in Chicago, and the police reaction to protesters draws condemnation inside the convention hall and all over the world.

 Sen. Edward Kennedy of Massachusetts, seeking to defeat the sitting president, fellow Democrat Jimmy Carter, takes his fight to the convention floor in New York's Madison Square Garden with a challenge to the rule that binds delegates to a candidate.
-He loses badly but delivers an emotionally charged speech that was likely the greatest of his career — and that Carter would partly blame for his eventual loss to Ronald Reagan.
+He loses badly but delivers an emotionally charged speech that was likely the greatest of his career — and that Carter would partly blame for his eventual loss to Ronald Reagan.9 of 10

 Charlie Neibergall/AP Photo